What’s your favorite part about visiting a new place?

 Round out your day with dessert at El Moro.
 This classic type of Mexican establishment has you guessed it, churros.

 Churros may be an original Spanish dessert, but the Mexicans hold their own and the perfect example of that is El Moro.
-Having a hard time deciding from the extensive menu?
-We recommend the churros with nutella, dulce de leche, or hot chocolate.
+Have a hard time deciding from the extensive menu?
+We recommend the churros with Nutella, dulce de leche, or hot chocolate.

 Do The Classic Day Trip